LorenDB/barrel/README.md

 `+` - increase the accumulator
 `-` - decrease the accumulator
+`±` - toggles the sign of the accumulator
 `a` - access the accumulator.
 This is a valid substitue for an actual number anywhere
 `d` - access the decimal accumulator.
 This is a valid substitue for an actual number anywhere
 `p` - print operator (prints the accumulator as a character value)